Tourists rescued as Hurricane Lane hits Hawaii’s Big Island

 However, the stream turned into a torrent and the river rose rapidly over 24 hours.
 Hawaii County firefighters, who were in touch with the home’s owner, decided to evacuate the group before the water rose further.
 They floated the five out on their backs, Ms Demerais said.

-Hurricane Lane, which was still offshore, lashed the Big Island with nearly 20 inches of rain in about 24 hours.
+Hurricane Lane, which was still offshore, lashed the Big Island with nearly 20in of rain in about 24 hours.
 It was packing maximum sustained winds of 120mph, making it a Category 3 hurricane.

-Forecasters say it will move close to or over portions of Hawaii’s main islands later on Thursday or Friday, bringing dangerous surf of 20ft.
+Forecasters say it will move close to or over portions of Hawaii’s main islands late on Friday, bringing dangerous surf of 20ft.

 About 200 miles north of Hilo, on the state’s most populated island of Oahu, employees of the Sheraton Waikiki resort filled sandbags to protect the ocean-front hotel from surging surf.